Segmentation-Driven Monocular Shape from Polarization based on Physical Model: Proposed Method

 \subsection{Height Estimation and Iterative Parameter Update}

-Based on the constraints in Sections IV-A to IV-C and the Laplacian constraint that enforces the surface smoothness by minimizing height variations between neighboring pixels \cite{ref14}, we formulate a linear least-squares problem to solve for the final height map.
-Following the formulation in \cite{ref14}, the problem is cast as minimizing the objective function:
+Based on the constraints in Sections~4.1 to 4.3 and the Laplacian constraint that enforces surface smoothness by minimising height variations between neighbouring pixels~\cite{ref14}, we formulate a linear least-squares problem to solve for the final height map.
+Following the formulation in~\cite{ref14}, the problem is cast as minimising the objective function:

 where the matrix $\mathbf{A}$ incorporates the coefficients of height gradient, $\mathbf{D}z$, from the constraints, and the vector $\mathbf{b}$ represents the constant terms of those constraints.
-To discretize the height derivatives, we employ a gaussian-smoothed central difference scheme, which adapts at boundaries by reverting to the simpler finite differences.
+To discretise the height derivatives, we employ a Gaussian-smoothed central difference scheme, which adapts at boundaries by reverting to the simpler finite differences.
 The resulting large and sparse linear system is then solved using the QR decomposition.

 After obtaining the initial estimation of $z$, we employ the least squares again to update the albedo and refractive index $\eta$: